 It really fucking bothers me to see thin people framing body positivity about themselves.

 She wasn’t actually talking specifically about body positivity in that caption, but had shared it again because she’d been inspired by someone else – also thin, btw – posting underwear shots in the name of body positivity.

 Now, don’t get me wrong here.
 I understand, boy do I understand, that the patriarchy and diet culture fucks us all over – thin and fat, big and small.

 But what is important is that there’s a difference between your own personal journey to self love, and the movement that is body positivity.

-Thin people – body positivity is not about you.
+Thin white people – body positivity is not about you.

 I am not denying your journey to loving and accepting your body, I’m not denying the pain you’ve felt about it, and I’m not saying you don’t have struggles around your body just because you’re thin.

 I’m saying don’t post a picture of you and your thin body in underwear, and claim it as a stand against the thin ideal, and a win for body positivity.
 Because all you’re doing is alienating those in bigger bodies who the bopo movement is actually for.

 I know, I’m perhaps not living up to my feminist principles here.
 I have no right to pass judgement on this because I have no true knowledge of her lived experience.
 And that this person had good intentions.
 And we need body positivity to be embraced by everyone for it to make lasting change.
 But it doesn’t stop me being pissed off.